Headingley railway station: History

 The station opened in 1849, one year after the opening of the route which now forms the Harrogate Line in 1849 by two of the railways which came to be part of the North Eastern Railway: the Leeds Northern Railway and the East and West Yorkshire Junction Railway.
 In the early twentieth century houses were built for railway workers by the station on Kirkstall Lane; although now in private ownership these are still existent and marked by plaques.

 Facilities

 The station is not staffed, though ticket vending machines are available on each platform.
 Passenger information screens were also installed in 2015.
 There is step free access via the carpark to platform 2 (Harrogate bound), whilst access to platform 1 (Leeds Bound) is available by lifts installed in spring 2019.

-The old station building and platform it stands on is no longer in railway use (the building is privately owned) - a replacement platform has been built a few yards further up the line towards Horsforth, giving the station a staggered platform configuration.
+The old station building and platform it stands on is no longer in railway use (the building is privately owned) - a replacement platform has been built a few yards further down the line towards Horsforth, giving the station a staggered platform configuration.